rybbit-io/rybbit/helm/README.md

 ### Secret Annotations

-You can add custom annotations to the secrets.
-This is useful for integrating with external secret management systems:
+You can add custom annotations to the secrets.:

 ```yaml
 secrets: